chrultrabook/docs/docs/supported-devices.md

 ### Determining Device Support
 What's in a name?
 All ChromeOS devices have a board/device name, which determines which firmware, OS build, etc a device uses.
 The board name is listed at the bottom of both the Recovery Mode and Developer Mode screens, as part of the hardware ID (HWID).

-The chart below provides a full list of all ChromeOS devices currently supported by MrChromebox's Firmware Utility Script, the firmware types available for each, and the hardware write-protect method used.
+The chart below provides a full list of all ChromeOS devices currently supported by MrChromebox's Firmware Utility Script, the firmware types available for each, the hardware write-protect method used, and notes for Windows, Linux, and macOS operating systems.

 In most cases, all of the devices in a given platform/family are supported, but sometimes there are exceptions (especially with older or newer devices).
 The goal is to offer both RW_LEGACY and UEFI Full ROM firmware for all devices, so you may have the option of dual booting ChromeOS, or liberating your device completely :)